Applying for your SPEA Abroad experience is easy. Just follow our guidelines below to make sure you don't miss any important steps.

 All graduate students are encouraged to talk with your faculty advisor to find out how your overseas program will transfer into your degree program.

 - Step 4: Complete your program-specific application

 You will find the application specific to the program you are interested in on each program page.

 Semester Exchanges require a paper application, which must be completed and returned to the SPEA International Office in SPEA 201.

-Graduate students wishing to apply for one of our two Dual Degree programs must apply for the master's program at each university.
+Graduate students wishing to apply for one of our Dual Degree programs must apply for the master's program at each university.
 For more information on the application process, visit the SPEA Master's Program Office in A300 in the O'Neill Center.

 - Step 5: Return required paperwork to the SPEA International Office

-Upon acceptance to a SPEA Abroad program, you must sign an acceptance letter allowing a non-refundable deposit to be placed on your Bursar account.
+Upon acceptance to a SPEA Abroad program, you must sign an acceptance letter allowing a non-refundable pre-payment to be placed on your Bursar account.
 Failure to return the signed agreement by the final deadline will result in a loss of your spot on the program.